 - ignorance (avijja)

 skandhas – The five aggregates or functions of the ego-self.
-These are: form (rupa); feeling (vedana); knowledge of characteristics (samjna); expectations (samskara); and discriminating consciousness (vijnana).
-The last four are collectively known as nama or ‘mind’.
-Altogether the five skandha are namarupa, mind and form.
-(See https://www.wisdomlib.org/definition/) (See also Yogananda, below)
+These are: form (rupa); feeling (vedana); knowledge of characteristics or differences (samjna); expectations (samskara); and discriminating consciousness (vijnana).
+The last four are collectively known as nama — mind.
+Altogether the five skandhas are nama-rupa: mind and body.

 smrti – (Chinese nien) recollectedness, mindfulness: the seventh perfection of the Eightfold Path.
 Asmrti (Chinese wu-nien) – forgetfulness, oblivion.